 So when I set out to design the website, a nod towards history was in order.
 This is why there is an entire section featuring the history of The Fitzpatrickâ€™s Saloon Building as well as the history of Downtown Kansas City.
 I also tried to spend a great deal of time discussing steaks.
 I wrote sections on dry-aging steaks, what is the best steak cut, what temperature is right for your steak, and different sauces for the steaks.
 Since Kansas City Jazz is such a huge draw at the restaurant, I added a section dedicated to jazz videos and even a Kansas City Jazz Calendar.
 I wanted a visit to the website to feel like a night at the restaurant.

 I also felt it necessary to provide all of the information I could about the restaurant.
 There are google maps for directions and information about free parking.
 I placed the hours, address, and phone number on every page.
 I polled the staff for frequently asked questions and provided the answers.
 There is a page to buy gift certificates and even make reservations online.
 A blog section was added for the management to be able to post updates on events occurring at the restaurant.
 There are even links to Facebook and Twitter for people who want to be more connected.
+And with customers increasingly wanting to make cashless payments, getting the cheapest card machine has never been more important for your restaurant business to thrive.

 Not too many food critics will ever open a restaurant.
 Most political commentators will never run for office.
 After criticizing many restaurant websites, I am opening up the forum for your thoughts on my restaurant website design.
 I tried to build a site that would make foodies happy.
 Leave a comment below and let me know what you think.